NorthwoodsSoftware/gojs-angular/README.md

 ```

 Notice the use of the three functions of the DataSyncService, which is included with this package to make syncing your app-level data with Diagram / Palette data simple.

+#### Optional - skipsDiagramUpdate (DiagramComponent only)
+Specifies whether the component should skip updating, often set when updating state from a GoJS model change.

 #### observedDiagram (OverviewComponent only)
 Specifies the go.Diagram which the Overview will observe.